process-analytics/bpmn-visualization-examples/examples/diagram-fit-variants/README.md

 ## ♻️ Usage
 ⚠️ In order to avoid having to many content in the README, we simplify it.
 You can find all the content of the example in [index.html](index.html).

-1. You need to initialize the graph container with a fixed width & a fixed height, and load the BPMN diagram, like [done here](../diagram-fit-on-load/README.md).
+1. You need to initialize the BPMN container with a fixed width & a fixed height, and load the BPMN diagram, like [done here](../diagram-fit-on-load/README.md).

 2. Fit the BPMN container
 ```javascript